 1. Consider your company’s long-term objectives

-What are your company’s goals?
-Could conversational AI help you achieve those objectives?
-Make sure you ask the right questions and ascertain your strategic objectives before getting started.
+Defining your long-term goals guarantees that your conversational AI initiatives align with your business strategy.
+Make sure you ask the right questions and ascertain your strategic objectives before starting.

 4. Choose the right platform